 A sewer shaft is a central component of wastewater and stormwater infrastructure.
 It provides access to underground pipelines, serves inspection, cleaning, and maintenance, and forms nodes in the drainage network.
 In construction, rehabilitation, and deconstruction of shafts, hydraulic engineering, materials science, and construction logistics come together.
 Many work steps use hydraulic tools, such as concrete pulverizers or rock and concrete splitters by Darda GmbH, especially when low-vibration, quiet, and selective work is required.
+In practice, confined-space suitability, low emissions, and precise controllability are decisive selection criteria for tools and methods.

-Definition: What is a sewer shaft
+Definition: What is a sewer shaft?

 Structure, function, and components of a sewer shaft